fbpx

 Local anaesthetic (included)

 Standard for all extractions.
 A topical anaesthetic gel numbs the gum surface before the injection.
-You'll be fully awake but the area around the affected tooth will be completely numb.
-You shouldn't feel pain during the procedure, only pressure.
+You'll be fully awake but the area around the affected tooth will be numb.
+The anaesthetic is designed to prevent pain, though you may feel pressure during the extraction.

 Prescription sedation (diazepam)